1st Street station (Los Angeles Metro)

 1st Street station is an at-grade light rail station on the A Line of the Los Angeles Metro Rail system.
 The station is located in the median of Long Beach Boulevard at its intersection with 1st Street, after which the station is named, in Long Beach, California.
 The station is on a loop at the south end of the A Line route and only has southbound service.

-During the 2028 Summer Olympics, the station will serve spectators traveling to and from venues located at the Long Beach Sports Park including handball at the Long Beach Arena, temporary facilities for BMX and water polo, along with marathon swimming and triathlon in Long Beach harbor.
+During the 2028 Summer Olympics, the station will serve spectators traveling to and from venues located at the Long Beach Sports Park including handball at the Long Beach Arena, temporary facilities for Beach Volleyball and water polo, along with marathon swimming and Rowing in Long Beach harbor.